SolaceTraining/solace-workshop-scs/codelab.md

 ### Deploying the Tweet Board
 At this point we have created our "scs-sink-twitterboard" application and it needs to be deployed.
 Time to see if you've been paying attention!
 Deploy it in the same way you deployed the apps in the previous section.
+Don't forget to update the service in the manifest.yml file to point to your PubSub+ service!

 * Developer - Well that was easy!
 I'm loving our event-driven architecture!